Royal Westminster Regiment: Adriatic battles

-On December 23, 1944, the regiment was withdrawn for rest at Ravenna after 43 days and nights of continuous combat.
+On 23 December 1944, the regiment was withdrawn for rest at Ravenna after 43 days and nights of continuous combat.

 Villanova

-The regiment returned to action near the town of Villanova on December 27, 1944.
+The regiment returned to action near the town of Villanova on 27 December 1944.
 The action was to advance and take the town of Rosetta in the flat country of that area.
 The battle was against a formation of the Waffen-SS and the fighting was fierce against the determined resistance.
 As the Westie tradition dictated the regiment was not deterred and the objective was captured, the enemy forced to withdraw.

-The unit was relieved by the 1st Battalion of the Welsh Regiment and a squadron of the RAF Regiment on December 29, 1944.
+The unit was relieved by the 1st Battalion of the Welsh Regiment and a squadron of the RAF Regiment on 29 December 1944.

 Conventello

 Early in the New Year the regiment was sent to fill a gap in the line at Conventello and bore the brunt of a German counterattack in that area with the aim of recapturing Revenna.
 The attack included massed German artillery and infantry attacks.
 The result was that the Westminsters in cooperation with the Strathconas' tanks and the Irish Regiment of Canada held the line and 200 wounded and prisoners were taken, with over 200 German dead.

-On January 13, 1945, the unit was moved to Fano and on to San Severino Marche for rest and refitting.
+On 13 January 1945, the unit was moved to Fano and on to San Severino Marche for rest and refitting.

 Departure from the Italian Campaign

-The Westminsters were dispatched to Livorno on February 21, 1945, and from there embarked on United States Navy shipping and conveyed to Marseilles, France.
-The unit mounted its own transport and drove through the Rhone Valley to Belgium, where they leaguered at Deinze.
+The Westminsters were dispatched to Livorno on 21 February 1945, and from there embarked on United States Navy shipping and conveyed to Marseille, France.
+The unit mounted its own transport and drove through the Rhône valley to Belgium, where they leaguered at Deinze.

 Northwest Europe

 The regiment was deployed to Meulebeke in Belgium as part of the 5th Canadian Armoured Division, now part of the I Canadian Corps, First Canadian Army.
-Most of the unit was sent on leave when the order came on March 17, 1945, to prepare to move into battle again.
+Most of the unit was sent on leave when the order came on 17 March 1945, to prepare to move into battle again.
 The first area of operations was in neighbouring Netherlands, on the Meuse (Maas) and Waal river lines near Nijmegen, where the Westminsters relieved the 12th Manitoba Dragoons and commenced active patrolling and used the battalion mortars against the German positions across the Waal in Tiel.

-On April 5, 1945, the regiment was deployed to an area between the Waal and the Neder Rijn in conjunction with two companies of the 2nd Belgian Fusiliers.
-This was in preparation for a major offensive, which commenced on April 12, with a move to Doesburg, just west of Arnhem.
+On 5 April 1945, the regiment was deployed to an area between the Waal and the Neder Rijn in conjunction with two companies of the 2nd Belgian Fusiliers.
+This was in preparation for a major offensive, which commenced on 12 April, with a move to Doesburg, just west of Arnhem.